jackpoll4100/rpg-map-packs/Star Wars and Sci-fi Maps/README.md

 #### A space combat map set in the wreckage left behind in a previous space battle.

 ### Zillo Beast Arena
 #### A battle inside a combat arena against a chained up Zillo beast that is missing an arm.
-Made with Inkarnate but the Zillo beast is a custom asset I sketched in Krita (https://krita.org/en/).
+Made with Inkarnate but the Zillo beast is a custom asset I sketched in [Krita](https://krita.org/en/).